ViktorKob/portfolio/README.md

 - Personally, I use a launch group in eclipse to start the services all at once (with a delay of 10 seconds after starting the infrastructure master).

 Now you can do as described above, but locally. <BR>
--Note, that unless you also set up a local reverse proxy, you will need to specify ports directly when running queries (as opposed to the examples above).
-For instance, the hbase service should be running at (localhost:8120/HbaseIndexingService/).- You should be able to both use the proxy and each service individually.<BR>
+~~Note, that unless you also set up a local reverse proxy, you will need to specify ports directly when running queries (as opposed to the examples above).
+For instance, the hbase service should be running at (localhost:8120/HbaseIndexingService/).~~ You should be able to both use the proxy and each service individually.<BR>
--Also note, that graphiql requires graphql and itself to be running at the root level (localhost:8100/graphql)-GraphQL is now also locate behind the NexusService context path.
+~~Also note, that graphiql requires graphql and itself to be running at the root level (localhost:8100/graphql)~~GraphQL is now also locate behind the NexusService context path.

 # Development strategy and major design principles used